c6rbon/gmail_uploader/README.md

 grep FAILED mail_log | sort -u | ./find_remaining.pl > replay.args
 cat replay.args | xargs -P10 -n 2 ./gmail_uploader -only_msgno | tee new_mail_log
 ```

+## Thanks

+* To the Gmail API folks, from whose quickstart the skeleton code was ripped with no shame.
+* To MBOX format authors everywhere, for all of the [four MBOX varients](http://www.digitalpreservation.gov/formats/fdd/fdd000383.shtml) none of which are fully intercompatible.
+* [Mark Crispen](https://en.wikipedia.org/wiki/Mark_Crispin), who is still my personal mail role-model.